Hemanthjenneripu/project5/README.md

 # ✨  Petspatial   ✨

-This is a web based application developed for pet related based website in india
+This is a petspatial web based application developed for pet related based website in india

 ### This web based pet application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.